 How to Enroll in the VFC Program

-- Download and complete the Provider Agreement for New Enrollment Form (PDF) and New Enrollment Supplement Form (PDF) or contact the Bureau of Immunization Provider Quality Assurance (PQA) Unit by calling (347) 396-2404.
+- Medical providers download and complete the Provider Agreement for New Enrollment Form (PDF) and New Enrollment Supplement Form (PDF)

 - Complete the forms, scan them, and e-mail them to firstname.lastname@example.org.
 If you cannot e-mail the form, please fax it to (347) 396-2559, attention PQA Unit.